docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 an application.
 (Not supported by Photoshop CC.)

 This argument can be a ScriptUI resource specification; in this case, all other arguments are ignored.
-See "Resource specifications" on page 78. title
+See :ref:`resource-specifications`. title

 Optional.
 The window title.
 A localizable string.